artautonomy/GIDI/README.md

 # GIDI
-[GIDI](https://gidi.uk) is a free, open source web application which uses MIDI and ThreeJS to display visual feedback in relation to what a musician is playing to augment a live performance.
+[GIDI](https://gidi.uk) is a tool for live musicians to augment performances.

 *Note: Please toggle sound on for videos - GitHub disables sound by default.*